donnchawp/mastodon-replies-importer/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Import replies from your Mastodon posts as comments on your WordPress blog.
+Import replies from your Mastodon posts linking to your WordPress site as comments.

 == Description ==

-The Mastodon Replies Importer plugin allows you to automatically import replies to your Mastodon posts as comments on your WordPress blog.
+The Mastodon Replies Importer plugin allows you to automatically import replies to your Mastodon posts that link to your site as comments on the mentioned posts.
 This plugin bridges the gap between your Mastodon presence and your WordPress site, enabling a seamless integration of discussions across platforms.

-Key features:
+== Key features ==

 * Connect your WordPress site to your Mastodon account
 * Automatically import Mastodon replies as WordPress comments